Find out what some of our graduates are doing today in pursuing their successful careers.

 Most of our grads start out working as entry-level technicians or in other entry-level roles.
 As with any industry, over time, you may be able to advance in your career with hard work.77

 The answer to where to learn CNC machine programming is that it depends.
-The U.S. Bureau of Labor Statistics (BLS) reports some CNC machinists learn through technical schools like NASCAR Tech, some learn at community colleges or vocational schools, and others learn through apprenticeships or training programs.
+The Bureau of Labor Statistics (BLS) reports some CNC machinists learn through technical schools like NASCAR Tech, some learn at community colleges or vocational schools, and others learn through apprenticeships or training programs.

 NASCAR Tech is located in Mooresville, North Carolina.
 It provides housing search assistance to students who are considering relocating for the CNC Machining Technology program.